Benjo6/Mini-Project-2_Business-Process-Modelling/README.md

 # Mini-Project-2_Business-Process-Modelling

 ## Objectives of this Assignment
-The main objective of this task is to help you get familiar with the business context of system integration and to provide practical experience in modelling and automation of business processes by implementation of standard methods and notation.
+The main objective of this task is to help you get familiar with the business context of system integration and to provide practical experience in modelling and automation of business processes by the implementation of standard methods and notation.

 **Tasks**